BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

   except players in spectator-mode.
 - When `hideInvisible` is `true`, players that have the invisibility effect will not be displayed on the map.
 - `hideSneaking` controls if a player that is sneaking should be visible on the map.
+- The `fullUpdateInterval` is the interval in minutes in which a full map-update will be triggered.
+  This is **additionally** to the normal map-update process (in case that fails to detect any file-changes).